deepinsight/insightface/cpp-package/inspireface/README.md

         - Prepare the cross-compilation toolchain in advance, such as gcc-arm-8.3-2019.03-x86_64-arm-linux-gnueabihf
 - CUDA (version 10.1 or higher)
     - GPU-based inference requires installing NVIDIA's CUDA dependencies on the device.
+- Eigen3
+    - If you need to use the tracking-by-detection feature, you must have Eigen3 installed in advance.

 - RKNN
     - Adjust and select versions currently supported for specific requirements.